Sensirion/embedded-i2c-sfm-sf06/README.md

 In addition to that you will need to specify `NULL`.
 For both we have a detailed template where you just need to fill in your system specific values.

+## Choose the i2c address to use with your product

+The current code is configured to run with the SFMSF3119.
+In case you would like to use a different product you will need to adapt the configured I2c address.
+This is achieved by changing the parameter *init_driver()* to the correct address.
+The list of supported I2C-addresses is found in the header *sfm_sf06_i2c.h*.

 Now we are ready to compile and run the example usage for your sensor.